Review by Tony Keen

 These comics were originally published in two volumes, as Gods and Mortals and Challenge of the Gods, and the extra materials from those volumes are included.
 They are also available along with Pérez’s second year in glossy format in Wonder Woman by George Pérez Omnibus, volume one.

-The importance of Pérez to Wonder Woman’s history is shown by the fact that, though she has since tended to return to more traditional superheroics, Greek mythology remains a major part of most subsequent reworkings of the character, especially Greg Rucka’s run that begins with Down To Earth.
+The importance of Pérez to Wonder Woman’s history is shown by the fact that, though she has since tended to return to more traditional superheroics, Greek mythology remains a major part of most subsequent reworkings of the character, especially Greg Rucka’s run begining with Down To Earth.
 But few have done it better than Pérez.
+You’ll surely want Volume 2.